 Inquiries about the courses at UNC or about actuarial science in general may be made to Charles W. Dunn, a Duke graduate and Fellow of the Society of Actuaries.
-He works in Raleigh (phone 919-787-8989), email cwd0926@aol.com).
+He works in Raleigh (phone 919-787-8989) and also teaches at UNC, email cwd0926@aol.com).